Efficient and High-Accuracy Ray Tracing in Discretized Ionospheric Models: Interpolation Error and Complexity Analysis

-The interpolation error analysis presented in this section assumes a structured and uniform grid configuration, which aligns with the underlying design of the proposed ray tracing framework.
-The GD interpolation's high-order accuracy and gradient continuity are contingent upon this grid regularity, and the conclusions drawn from this analysis are specifically applicable to such structured discretizations commonly used in ionospheric modeling.
+This interpolation error analysis assumes a structured and uniform grid, consistent with the discretized ionospheric models commonly used in ray tracing.
+The high-order accuracy and gradient continuity of GD interpolation depend on the regularity of the grid, and the findings are particularly relevant for grid-based electron density reconstructions.
 This subsection analyzes the theoretical interpolation errors of CR spline and GD spline models in both 1D and 3D settings.